James Harrington - US

 Susan Douglass - US

 Susan has been connected to UWP since 2011 and has been on three volunteer teams over the years.
-Susan’s presence in the office has given her the opportunity to work on special projects, become an expert with our handmade crafts and jewelry, and offer valuable insight as an insider.
+Susan’s presence in the office has given her the opportunity to work on special projects, become an expert with our handmade crafts and jewelry, and offer valuable insight as a UWP Insider.
 She works full time as a Registered Nurse and has a heart for pairing healthcare and humanitarian aid.